wodenx/Bodiless-JS/packages/bodiless-psh/README.md

 # Bodiless integration with platform.sh

-This package provides standard configuration files and helper scripts which make it easy for a bodiless site to be deployed to platform.sh.
+This package provides standard configuration files and helpehttps://github.com/johnsonandjohnson/Bodiless-JS/issues/65https://github.com/johnsonandjohnson/Bodiless-JS/issues/65r scripts which make it easy for a bodiless site to be deployed to platform.sh.

 ## Setting up your project